reg1reg1/reg1reg1.github.io/_posts/2019-11-08-Root-We-Realist.md

 ---
 layout: post
-title: MrRobot Vulnhub writeup 2
+title: Rootwe realist writeup 2
 tags: web pentesting
 categories: Ctf-Writeups
 excerpt: This post entails about the walkthrough of getting root on a VM MrRobot which is present on VulnHub.
 This machine is at a beginner level, and one of the first machines that I broke on VulnHub.
 You are strongly recommended to try everything on your own before proceeding.